tgrassl/bananaquit/README.md

 npm install bananaquitjs
 ```
 ## Getting started
 Create a *main.ts* and *index.html* file.
-This will be your entry point of your application.
+This will be the entry point of your application.
 Open the *index.html* file and reference the *main.ts* file:
 ```html
 <html>